Zverev, Sabalenka Battle Through In Madrid Open, Rublev Defence Over - UrduPoint

 The Spaniard, roared on by the partisan home crowd, broke in the first and third games to claim the first set with ease.

-Zverev fought to get back on serve after falling a break behind at the start of the third, and saved two break points in the ninth game which would have left Davidovich Fokina serving for the match.
+Zverev fought to get back on serve after falling a break behind at the start of the third, and saved two break points in the ninth game before a tie-break.

-The German won the tie break and was stronger in the third set, breaking for a 5-4 lead.
+The German won it and was stronger in the third set, breaking for a 5-4 lead.

 However serving for the match, Zverev was broken to love by the in-form Davidovich Fokina, ranked 29th, but it was his last hurrah as the top seed dominated the second tie-break.